 Consisting of 119 acres of wetlands, woodlands and meadows, Black Rock Sanctuary is dedicated to wildlife habitat and public use.
 One of many desilting basins found along the Schuylkill River in Berks, Montgomery, Chester and Philadelphia counties, the Sanctuary offers a wonderful opportunity to relax and discover the history, geology, wildlife, plant life and habitats of the basin.

 The sky over Black Rock is a flyway, or air highway, for birds that migrate up and down the East Coast.
-Observe your surroundings to appreciate the wetlands, which attract waterfowl and provide for other plants and animals.

 Fish passages assist the upstream migration of American shad during their springtime spawning run up the Schuylkill River, which has been hindered since the dams were built in the early 19th Century.
 The fish passage facility was constructed at the Black Rock Dam by Exelon Generation, LLC.

 In 2011, the PA Department of Conservation and Natural Resources honored the Chester County Parks Department with the 2nd Annual Green Park Award, recognizing excellence in the green and sustainable park practices at Black Rock Sanctuary.

 Conserve Energy/ Integrate Green Design and Construction Practices (eg., use of recycled materials)

 We encourage you to hike the .80 mile, ADA-accessible interpretive trail at Black Rock Sanctuary and enjoy the rich, natural wonders that this trail has to offer.
 Along the trail you will see wetlands that provide habitat for mammals, reptiles, amphibians and migratory birds.
 Seasonal changes affect water levels, plants and wildlife, so be sure to return often to see how nature varies throughout the year.